woolthuis/fluvac/README.md

 Five models are presented, the basic model and variations/extentions of the basic model:

-1. The basic model.
+- The basic model (1).
-2. One year vaccine protection.
-Basic model with protection after vaccination lasting only one year.
+- One year vaccine protection.
+Basic model with protection after vaccination lasting only one year (2).
-3. Model with a leaky vaccine instead of a vaccine giving all-or-nothing protection.
+- Model with a leaky vaccine instead of a vaccine giving all-or-nothing protection (3).
-4. Age-stratified model with three age classes.
+- Age-stratified model with three age classes (4).
-5. The full model with age structure, a leaky vaccine, and two latent and infectious compartments.
+- The full model with age structure, a leaky vaccine, and two latent and infectious compartments (5).

 1. The basic model